-As of December 31, 2011 we had the following portfolio of patents or patent applications covering our proprietary technologies and products:
+As of February 28, 2013 we had the following portfolio of patents or patent applications covering our proprietary technologies and products:

-- 41 issued or approved United States patents expiring between 2015 and 2030; - 22 United States non-provisional patent applications; - 3 United States provisional patent applications; - 11 issued foreign patents; and - 13 pending foreign patent applications that are in various national stages of prosecution.
+- 44 issued or approved United States patents expiring between 2015 and 2030; - 22 United States non-provisional patent applications; - · One United States provisional patent application; - · Fifteen issued foreign patents; and - Eight pending foreign patent applications that are in various national stages of prosecution.

-Additionally, as of December 31, 2011 we had twelve trademark registrations covering our product branding.
+Additionally, as of February 28, 2013 we had twelve trademark registrations covering our product branding, one trademark registration allowed and one pending trademark registration.